Coronavirus state cases up record 2,783; death toll nears 3,000; Palm Beach County up 9

 On Monday, the state death toll rose by 7 compared with 6 Sunday and dramatically lower than the increases of 48 Saturday and 29 Friday.
 Traditionally statistics are lower from weekend data.
 Last Tuesday, the increase was 53.

-In the Treasure Coast area, St. Lucie County rose by 2 to 38.
+In the Treasure Coast area, St. Lucie County rose by 2 to 38 with the deaths of two women, 86 and 93.
 Remaining the same were Martin with 18, Indian River with 12 and Okeechobee none.

 Indian River added one death Monday, the first in 10 days, as Palm Beach County gained 3.